Canonical lifts and $\delta$-structures

-As the transition maps in the system $S=\colim_n \Spec(\Z_p[T_1, \ldots, T_r]/I^n)$ are nilpotent immersions, it follows that we can find an representable open cover $(\wt{A}_i\to \wt{A})_i$ where each $\wt{A}_i$ is a relatively affine and smooth $W(S)$-scheme, in particular they are $p$-torsion free ind-affine sheaves, as explained in remark~\ref{rema:p-tor-free-extra}.
+As the transition maps in the system $S=\colim_n \Spec(\Z_p[T_1, \ldots, T_r]/I^n)$ are nilpotent immersions, it follows that we can find a representable open cover $(\wt{A}_i\to \wt{A})_i$ where each $\wt{A}_i$ is a relatively affine and smooth $W(S)$-scheme.
+In particular they are $p$-torsion free ind-affine sheaves, as explained in remark~\ref{rema:p-tor-free-extra}.
 The Frobenius lift $\varphi_{\wt{A}/S}$ restricts to each $\wt{A}_i$ (because $\wt{A}$ is $p$-adic and the Frobenius map is topologically the identity) and equips each $\wt{A}_i$ with a unique $\dt_{W(S)}$-structure by proposition~\ref{prop:p-torsion-free-affine-frobenius-lambda}.
 Because of this uniqueness, the $\dt_{W(S)}$-structures glue to give a $\dt_{W(A)}$-structure on $\wt{A}$ itself which by construction induces the given Frobenius lift. \end{proof}

 \begin{theo} Let $S$ be a $p$-adic scheme.
-Then the category of ordinary $\dt_{W(S)}$-abelian schemes is equivalent, via base change along the first ghost component, to the category of ordinary abelian schemes over $S$. \end{theo} \begin{proof} It follows from the remarks above that the functor is essentially surjective.
+Then the category of ordinary $\dt_{W(S)}$-abelian schemes is equivalent, via base change along the first ghost component, to the category of ordinary abelian schemes over $S$. \end{theo} \begin{proof} By theorem \ref{thm:can-lift} every ordinary abelian scheme over $S$ can be lifted to an ordinary abelian scheme over $W(S)$ equipped with a compatible $\delta_{W(S)}$-structure.
+Therefore, the functor in question is essentially surjective.
 Moreover, it is faithful by lemma \ref{lemm:hom-ab-scheme-unram}, as $S\to W(S)$ is a nilpotent immersion.

 For fullness, let $f\: A\to B$ be a homomorphism of ordinary abelian schemes over $S$.
 The restriction of $f$ to the associated $p$-divisible groups lifts to a unique $\dt_{W(S)}$-morphism between the associated canonical lifts (of the $p$-divisible groups).
 By the Serre--Tate theorem (\ref{serre-tate}), it follows that $f$ itself lifts to a unique morphism As the restriction of $\wt{f}$ to the $p$-divisible groups is a $\dt_{W(S)}$-homomorphism it follows that is trivial on the $p$-divisible groups and is therefore trivial itself.
 Hence $\wt{f}$ commutes with the Frobenius lifts on $\wt{A}$ and $\wt{B}$ is a $\dt_{W(S)}$-homomorphism, by lemma \ref{lemm:hom-abelian-lambda}. \end{proof}